Skip to main content

 Groomed Ski Trail at Copper Falls State Park.

 With annual snowfall totals averaging nearly 100 inches, Copper Falls State Park is a winter sports destination.
 The park offers groomed cross-country ski trails, snowshoeing, winter camping and ice fishing on Loon Lake.
 Over 15 miles of trails are open to winter enthusiasts.
-The Doughboys Trail is not maintained during winter and is closed for safety.
-Copper Falls State Park Winter Map.
+The Doughboys Trail is not maintained during winter but is open.
+View the Copper Falls State Park Winter Map.

 Cross-country skiing